Jump to:

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-• Chronic (longer than 12 weeks): Up to one-third of patients report persistent back pain of at least moderate intensity one year after an acute episode.2
+• Chronic: Up to one-third of patients report persistent back pain of at least moderate intensity one year after an acute episode.28 During this stage, a multifaceted and patient-centered treatment plan is required to address symptomatic relief.

 Specific secondary or associated conditions and complications